 SEAT Design boss Alejandro Mesonero says that the styling of this Tarraco gives 'a hint' to the company's future styling direction.
 By that, he presumably means that the slightly different design approach that this SUV features in its headlamps and front grille will in future be replicated on other models.
 The Spaniard claims that the aesthetics will make 'a strong first impression'; you may disagree.
 What's not up for debate though is that this is a fairly substantial thing by class standards.
 Measuring in a 4,735mm long and 1,658mm tall, it's 38mm longer than its Skoda Kodiaq class cousin.
 That and the 2.8m wheelbase facilitate a roomy cabin.
 And quite a sophisticated-looking one, thanks primarily to a 10.25-inch digital instrument binnacle and the placement of a 'floating' 8-inch infotainment screen on top of the dashboard.
 The 10.25-inch digital instrument display you'll view through the steering wheel allows drivers to access everything from classic information found on analogue dials to full-colour maps and navigation.
 Controlling the information provided is simple and requires the driver to merely press the steering wheel-mounted 'View' control button to scroll through the three different available main displays.
 What else?
 Well 2nd row seat room is aided by that long wheelbase, but the third row will suit children only.
 Out back, there's 700-litre of luggage space, which increases to 1,775-litres when all the seats are folded.

-The Tarraco sells in the £32,000 to £40,000 bracket - so, in other words, there's the same kind of price spread as you'll find on a rival Skoda Kodiaq, though it's one that notably undercuts competitors like Volkswagen's Tiguan Allspace, Hyundai's Santa Fe and even Kia's Sorento.
-There are the usual 'SE', 'SE Technology', 'FR', 'Xcellence' and 'Xcellence Lux' trim levels.
+The Tarraco sells in the £32,000 to £40,000 bracket - so, in other words, there's the same kind of price spread as you'll find on a rival Skoda Kodiaq, though it's one that notably undercuts competitors like Volkswagen's Tiguan Allspace, Hyundai's Santa Fe and Kia's Sorento.
+There are the usual 'SE', 'SE Technology', 'FR', 'FR Sport', 'Xcellence' and 'Xcellence Lux' trim levels.
 Safety-wise, 'Front assist with bicycle detection', 'Lane assist' and Emergency Call are all standard throughout the range, while Adaptive Cruise Control is standard on the Tarraco in 'Xcellence' trim.
 SEAT offers a plethora of additional systems too, including 'Emergency Assist', 'Blind Spot Detection and 'Exit Assist', 'Traffic Sign Recognition', 'Traffic Jam Assist' and 'Light Assist' as options, while it has also introduced two new safety systems for the first time: 'Pre-Crash Assist' and 'Rollover Assist'.
 The Tarraco claims to be extremely well connected too, thanks to its brand's 'Full Link' technology built into its centre-dash infotainment screen, which incorporates 'Android Auto' and 'Apple CarPlay' smartphone-mirroring.
 Access to calls, messages, music and voice recognition as well as a bespoke 'SEAT Drive' App, means that the Tarraco allows you to network wherever and whenever.
 In addition, Amazon Alexa is also available to help you manage your personal schedule, play music, navigate to points of interest, request personalised news or find the nearest SEAT dealership.

 The headline engine is SEATs well regarded 1.5 TSI petrol turbo unit and it should certainly prove to be very frugal.
 Expect the 150PS version to manage just over 40mpg on the combined cycle and just under 150g/km of CO2.
 Obviously, the 150PS 2.0-litre TDI diesel will be much better.
 Expect about 50mpg and about 145g/km.
 For the 2.0 TSI 4x4 auto petrol variant, you're looking at just under 40mpg and around 170g/km.
 And for the 2.0 TDI 200PS DSG auto diesel version, the readings will be around 48mpg and about 152g/km.
 If frugality is everything, you'll want to consider the PHEV variant which mates a 1.4-litre TSI petrol engine with an 85kW electric motor and a 13 kWh lithium-ion battery pack.
-This derivative offers a 31 mile all-electric driving range and boasts WLTP-rated CO2 emissions of less than 50g/km.
+This derivative offers a 30.5 mile all-electric driving range and boasts WLTP-rated CO2 emissions of less than 50g/km.
 All models get an automatic stop & start system to cut the engine when you don't need it, stuck in traffic or waiting at the lights.
 If you want to go further, then you'll need to talk to your SEAT dealer about the Plug-in hybrid variant that's been developed as part of the model range.
 This, the company claims, will offer an electric driving range of 31 miles and a CO2 output of less than 50g/km of CO2.
 What else?
 Well there's SEAT's usual three year/60,000 mile warranty.
 That's unexceptional when rivals like Hyundai offer five years of cover as standard and Kia offers up to seven years.
 However, the SEAT deal is extendable, so you might be able to negotiate on that.
 And it includes two years of Europe-wide roadside assistance.
 SEAT dealers also offer an 'It's Fixed!' low cost servicing programme.
 To even out the cost of regular maintenance, you can take up fixed price servicing packages for up to three scheduled halts and they go with the car when you sell it if the balance has still to be used.

 By Jonathan Crouch